The Tool Shed Blog

 • Formisimo: Measures granular interactions that are fundamental to conversions and scores and compares reports to ensure good numbers.
 It focuses on multi-forms, and the performance review provides optimization opportunities to zoom in on determinative actions to improve the conversion rate on e-commerce sites.

 The proper usage of these conversion rate optimization tools helps you maximize the qualitative core of your research.
-Take into consideration these methods:
+Furthermore, precise data analysis allows you to glean further insights and improve your optimization strategy.
+Take these split testing methods into account:

 • On-site Surveys: You can not always interview specific users, but you can throw surveys on your website.
 On-site surveys reveal reasons, fears, gaps, doubts, and hesitations behind actions, from a current customer to a potential lead.